joaobcosta2001/sea_mayem/README.md

 # Sea Mayem

-Sea Mayem is an arcade multiplayer game developded as an hobby project with the goal of being a learning environment for myself.
+Sea Mayem is an arcade multiplayer game developed as an hobby project with the goal of being a learning environment for myself.
 It uses concepts like socket and server programming, UI desing, game design etc. The client application uses Java with the Processing API and the sever application is written in Python.

 ## The Game

-Sea Mayem is a multiplayer arcade battleship war game, in which each player is able to build his/her own warship and battle against other players in a naval map.
+Sea Mayem is a multiplayer arcade battleship war game, in which each player is able to build their own warship and battle against other players in a naval map.
 The game is all 2D and most mechanics are based on creating a counter strategy relative to your opponents, team work and luck.

 ## Game description in detail